True love for great sound unites us.

 Solid-state condenser mics didn’t come along until the 1960s, and they’ve coexisted with tube mics ever since.
 That gap of 30 years gave musicians a lot of time to listen to and fall in love with thousands of hits made with tube mics.

-In sort, a tube mic needs a lot of love, but if you treat it well, it’ll treat you (and your ears) well in return.
+In short, a tube mic needs a lot of love, but if you treat it well, it’ll treat you (and your ears) well in return.

 Tube mics can be great in certain applications, but beware of elevating them to the status of icons or assuming they’re all hype and no substance.
 As always, you need to know the sound of your mics, and be able to match them to an application for the best results, rather than rely on what ‘everybody knows.
 Remember: if it sounds good, it is good.